Fitting the exotic hadron spectrum with an additional quark: Abstract

 \section{Abstract}

-Most of the exotic hadrons discovered over the last 20 years fit nicely into the quark model as normal mesons and baryons if the existence of a seventh flavor of quark is hypothesized.
-For the quark to reproduce the mass, spin, parity, production and decay modes of exotic hadrons, it would have to have a mass of $\sim$2.8 GeV, a charge of $-\tfrac{1}{3}$, and a W-boson-mediated interaction with the right-chiral component of the charm quark.
-The theory involving such a quark would ultimately have to show that it can reproduce all of the experimental data that are well explained by the Standard Model.
-As a first step toward that goal, this paper qualitatively argues how the 7-quark model could potentially reproduce a handful of experiments that would seemingly rule it out.
-It also makes many predictions that could be verified or falsified by current experiments.
+Most of the exotic hidden-charm hadrons discovered over the last 20 years fit neatly into the quark model as normal mesons and baryons if the existence of a seventh flavor of quark is hypothesized.
+For the quark to reproduce the spectrum (mass, spin, parity) of exotic hadrons, it would have to have a mass of $\sim$2.9 GeV and a charge of $-\tfrac{1}{3}$.
+The observed production and decay modes of these hadrons can be reproduced by a model that also includes light scalar bosons.